concentration heading

 solution= solvent + solute

 Many chemical reactions are carried out using solutions of substances.
 In order to calculate the masses of the reactants and products that take part in these chemical reactions we need to know the concentration of these solutions.
 Remember a solution is made by dissolving a substance, the solute in a solvent.
-The solvent is usually water.
+The solvent is usually water and these solutions would then be called aqueous solutions.
+When we talk about the concentration of a solution we mean how much solute has been dissolved in a certain volume of water (the solvent).

-As an example consider the solutions made by dissolving salt, sodium chloride in water.
+As an example consider the solution made by dissolving the salt sodium chloride in water.

-Sodium chloride is NaCl.
-The Ar of sodium is 23 and the Ar of chlorine is 35.5.
+Now the salt sodium chloride has the chemical formula NaCl.
+The relative atomic mass (Ar) of sodium is 23 and the Ar of chlorine is 35.5.

 = 23 + 35.5 = 58.5